MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/json-mapping.md

 # JSON mapping

-JSON mapping is one way to map incoming data to columns inside tables.
-When the ingestion source file is in JSON format, map the file content to the table using a JSON mapping.
+Use JSON mapping to map incoming data to columns inside tables when your ingestion source file is in JSON format.

 [!INCLUDE [data-mapping-overview](../../includes/data-mapping-overview.md)]